VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

     .. code-block:: bash

-     vctl rabbitmq list-shovel-parameters
+     vctl rabbitmq list-shovel-links
-     NAME                     SOURCE ADDRESS                                                 DESTINATION ADDRESS                                            BINDING KEY shovel-volttron2-devices  amqps://volttron1:5671/volttron?cacertfile=/home/volttron/vhome/test_shovel/certificates/certs/volttron1-trusted-cas.crt&certfile=/home/volttron/vhome/test_shovel/certificates/certs/volttron1.platform.driver.crt&keyfile=/home/volttron/vhome/test_shovel/certificates/private/volttron1.platform.driver.pem&verify=verify_peer&fail_if_no_peer_cert=true&auth_mechanism=external&server_name_indication=volttron1  amqps://volttron2:5671/volttron?cacertfile=/home/volttron/vhome/test_shovel/certificates/shovels/volttron2_ca.crt&certfile=/home/volttron/vhome/test_shovel/certificates/shovels/volttron2.volttron1.shovelvolttron2.crt&keyfile=/home/volttron/vhome/test_shovel/certificates/private/volttron1.shovelvolttron2.pem&verify=verify_peer&fail_if_no_peer_cert=true&auth_mechanism=external&server_name_indication=volttron2  __pubsub__.volttron1.devices.#
+     NAME                      STATUS   SRC_URI                          DEST_URI                         SRC_EXCHANGE_KEY

+     shovel-volttron2-devices  running  amqps://volttron1:5671/volttron  amqps://volttron2:5671/volttron  __pubsub__.volttron1.devices.#

     Copy the shovel name and run following command to remove it.

     .. code-block:: bash

-        vctl rabbitmq remove-shovel-parameters shovel-volttron2-devices
+        vctl rabbitmq remove-shovel-links shovel-volttron2-devices
+        Do you wish to delete certificates as well?
+[Y/n] y
+        Removing certificate paths from VOLTTRON_HOME and from the config file

 .. note::

-    These commands only remove the shovel parameter from RabbitMQ and certificate entries from rabbitmq_shovel_config.yml on the publisher node.
-    `It does not remove the actual certificates.` Rerunning the shovel command for same setup will reuse the existing certificates.
+    These commands removes the shovel parameter from RabbitMQ, deletes the certificates from VOLTTRON_HOME and certificate entries from rabbitmq_shovel_config.yml on the publisher node.
+The remote admin must delete the remote certificates through admin web interface.
+If you need to rerun the federation command again for the same setup, then a fresh CSR request is made to the remote instance.
-    But if you need to rerun the shovel command again for the same setup and need to create fresh certificates, then you will need to manually remove public and private certificates.
-Private certificates will be in
-    $VOLTTRON_HOME/certificates/private.
-Public certificates will be in two directories:
-    $VOLTTRON_HOME/certificates/shovel and $VOLTTRON_HOME/certificates/certs.
-    Further, you should request the remote instance admin to delete earlier generated cert through the admin web interface before a new CSR is sent for approval.
+    The remote admin has to approve the new request as before.

 DataMover Communication